RangoGM/ccna-labs/05B STP Root Bridge (CML + PKT)/README.md

 ---

 ### Notes

+> [!NOTE]
-STP root bridge selection is based on bridge priority and MAC address.
+> - STP root bridge selection is based on bridge priority and MAC address.

-Using *`root primary`* simplifies priority configuration and helps ensure a predictable Layer 2 topology.
+> - Using *`root primary`* simplifies priority configuration and helps ensure a predictable Layer 2 topology.

-The root bridge is selected using the `root primary` command, without manually tuning bridge priority or path cost.
+> - The root bridge is selected using the `root primary` command, without manually tuning bridge priority or path cost.

-In production networks, the root bridge is typically placed at the distribution or core layer rather than the access layer.
+> - In production networks, the root bridge is typically placed at the distribution or core layer rather than the access layer.

 | [⬅️ Previous Lab](../05%20STP%20(CML%20%2B%20PKT)) | [🏠 Main Menu](../README.md) | [Next Lab ➡️](../05C%20STP%20Port%20Fast%20%26%20BDPU%20GUARD%20(CML%20%2B%20PKT)) |